waynodiablo/Oystercard/intro_to_the_web/00_challenge_map.md

 ### Skills

-- How to debug programs that use multiple languages.
+- Debugging programs that use multiple languages.
-- How to use a framework (Sinatra) in your code.
+- Using a framework (Sinatra) in your code.
-- How to architect apps that have user interaction and visual output.
+- Structuring the code for apps that have user interaction and visual output.
-- How to test apps that have user interaction and visual output.
+- Testing apps that have user interaction and visual output.
-- How to trace data between the browser and server.
+- Tracing data between the browser and server.

 ## Structure of the challenges